Skip to main content

 Customer Reviews

-2. “Easy to move around.
-Easy to start and stop with one button.
-Wonderful while camping or just to use at home.
-While it is small you can still fit a ton of food in it.”
+1. “Wonderful while camping or just to use at home — easy to start and stop with one button, and while it is small you can still fit a ton of food in it.”

 See at Amazon

-Pit Boss Portable Battery Powered Pellet Grill – Best Portable
+Pit Boss Battery Powered Portable Pellet Grill – Best Portable

-Pit Boss Portable Battery Powered Wood Pellet Grill The Pit Boss Portable Battery Powered Wood Pellet Grill is the only pellet grill in this lineup that runs on a rechargeable lithium-ion battery, making it the most versatile portable option for off-grid cooking.
+The Pit Boss Portable Battery Powered Wood Pellet Grill is the only pellet grill in this lineup that runs on a rechargeable lithium-ion battery, making it the only option for off-grid cooking where no power outlet is available.
 With 256 square inches of cooking space across two porcelain-coated steel grates, it handles up to 10 burgers, a full rack of ribs, or a small pork shoulder.
-The battery powers the auger, fan, and igniter for approximately 6-8 hours on a single charge at smoking temperatures, and you can recharge via a standard wall outlet or 12V vehicle adapter between cooks.
-The 7-pound hopper holds enough pellets for extended sessions without refilling.
-The Flame Broiler Lever is included for direct flame searing up to 1,000°F — a feature most portable grills omit entirely.
-At just under 60 pounds, it’s heavier than tabletop propane grills but delivers genuine wood-fired pellet flavor that no propane portable can match.
+The battery powers the auger, fan, and igniter for approximately 6-8 hours on a single charge at smoking temperatures.
+You can recharge via a standard wall outlet or 12V vehicle adapter between cooks.
+The 7-pound hopper holds enough pellets for extended sessions without refilling, and the Flame Broiler Lever is included for direct flame searing up to 1,000°F.

 Highlights